 Multi-Specialty Group Practice located in New York, NY

 Are you concerned about red rashes that suddenly appear on your skin?
 You may be dealing with skin allergies.
-As an award-winning dermatologist with years of experience, Fitzgeraldo Sanchez, MD, at Maiden Lane Medical in New York City may be able to help identify what’s causing your reaction and offer treatment.
-If you’d like to learn more about skin allergies, call the office or use the online booking agent to schedule an appointment at the midtown Manhattan location with Dr. Sanchez.
+You need a dermatologist with years of experience and at Maiden Lane Medical in New York City we may be able to help identify what’s causing your reaction and offer treatment.
+If you’d like to learn more about skin allergies, call the office or use the online booking agent to schedule an appointment at the midtown Manhattan location with a dermatologist.

 What causes skin allergies?